Karara Iron Ore Mine, Australia

 The mine has an estimated 60-year lifespan at an initial production rate of 8Mtpa.
 It can expand production in excess of 30Mtpa of iron products for more than 30 years.

-Production will be carried out in a phased manner.
+Production is being carried out in a phased manner.
 Phase I will produce 3Mtpa of haematite and 8Mtpa of magnetite concentrate.
 The entire produce will be purchased by AnSteel for its new 6.5Mtpa Bayuquan steel mill in China.

 Mining

-The mine will be mined through conventional open-pit methods including drilling, blasting, loading and haulage.
-The open-cast pit will be nearly 3,400m long, 1,300m wide and 300m deep.
+Mining is being carried out through conventional open-pit methods including drilling, blasting, loading and haulage.
+The open-cast pit is nearly 3,400m long, 1,300m wide and 300m deep.
 The pit will be gradually stripped of topsoil and overburden to get access to the ore.
-Drilling will be carried out using hydraulic hammer drills.
-Mixed explosives will be supplied directly to the drill holes via purpose-built trucks.
+Drilling is being carried out using hydraulic hammer drills.
+Mixed explosives are supplied directly to the drill holes via purpose-built trucks.

-Blasting will be carried out using ammonium nitrate-based explosives.
-To support a mining rate of nearly 45Mt/y, explosives in the order of 12kt/y will be used.
-Excavated ore and waste will be loaded using hydraulic excavators into rear dump off-highway haul trucks.
-Loading will be carried out on 4m benches.
-Haul trucks will transport the loaded ore along the pit ramp directly to the processing plant.
+Blasting is being carried out using ammonium nitrate-based explosives.
+To support a mining rate of nearly 45Mt/y, explosives in the order of 12kt/y are being used.
+Excavated ore and waste is loaded using hydraulic excavators into rear dump off-highway haul trucks.
+Loading is carried out on 4m benches.
+Haul trucks transport the loaded ore along the pit ramp directly to the processing plant.

 The first year of mining will largely oversee removal of overburden and mineralised waste rock with minimum ore excavation.
 Following this, magnetite ore will be excavated simultaneously from different depths within the pit.
 The pit will be gradually extended northwards.
 To optimise the development of the pit and ensure that ores of consistent grade are sent to the processing plant, mining will take place at several levels and in assorted ore grades.